 You may notice that I touched on some fundamental things in this article in regard to DR plans, but didn’t give you explicit details, or all the details.
 There are 2 reasons for that – one, I would be writing for several months and far exceed the limits of this forum; and two, being brutally honest, we do this to earn a living.

 So, if your company is in need of a Disaster Recovery/Business Continuity plan, or an update to your existing plan, hopefully I have stimulated your thought process, and you’ll reach out to a Disaster Recovery specialist and allow them the honor of working with you to accomplish your goals.
 Thank you for allowing me the opportunity to share my thoughts with you.

 Note: This article may also be found on my blog at https://www.jamieadennis.com/blog

 About the author

 I’m just a Southern Ohio boy, born and raised in Chillicothe, OH (about 45 miles south of Columbus on US Route 23).
-I now reside in Delray Beach, Florida, and love it here.
+I now reside in Delaware, Ohio, and love it here.
 I’ve traveled widely, worked in many organizations of varying sizes, and learned something every step of the way.

 I do not claim to be an expert on anything – I reserve that title for those who create and improve technology, but I’ve been successful throughout my career by applying common sense to complex problems, whether those be technology problems or people problems.
-I continue to learn on a daily basis, which is the nature of a career in Information Technology, and life as a Pre-Sales Consultant/Solution Architect.
+I continue to learn on a daily basis, which is the nature of a career in Information Technology.